 - Supervisor version (75 minutes)

-- Advanced Supervisor Version (2 hours, as required by Connecticut law and California AB 1825 sexual harassment training law).
-The course also fulfills the requirements of the California AB 2053 “abusive conduct” training law.
+- Advanced Supervisor Version (2 hours, as required by Connecticut law and California law).
+This version specifically complies with California’s AB 1825 sexual harassment training law, California’s AB 2053 anti-bullying training law, and California’s SB 396 gender identity, gender expression, and sexual orientation harassment training law.

 Each version is available in either English or Spanish.

 Consistent with EEOC guidelines and court decisions, Clear Law’s course covers not just sexual harassment, but all forms of workplace harassment, discrimination, and retaliation.